sco0ter/babbler/xmpp-client/src/site/markdown/basics.md

 }
 ```

-## Establishing a presence session
+## Establishing a Presence Session

 After you are connected, authenticated and have bound a resource, you should now establish a presence session, by sending [initial presence](http://xmpp.org/rfcs/rfc6121.html#presence-initial):